abhaylodhi02/Fake-News-Detection-Feature-For-Social-Media-Platforms/README.md

+Guide To The Project:-

-This project focuses on prevention of circulation of fake news on social media platforms via posts, threads, and tweets.
+Objective :  This project focuses on prevention of circulation of fake news on social media platforms via posts, threads, and tweets.

+Composition Of This Project:
+1. Fake News Detection Model is developed by training LSTM on kaggle fake news dataset (Learn More : https://github.com/abhaylodhi02/Fake-News-Detection-System)
+2. Web UI is developed via React JS, Tailwind, Bootstrap.

+How to use?
+1. Select an image of post or news
+2. Upload it.
+3. Wait a little for the prediction
+4. You can utilize the custom images available on this repository mention as custom_img1 and custom_img2.